UNIVERSITY MUSIC & CONCERTS TEAM

 Director of Jazz Performance

 Jonathan is a Scottish drummer, composer and band leader now living and working in Birmingham and the surrounding area.
 Since graduating from the Royal Birmingham Conservatoire in 2011, he has been developing his projects with a focus on composition study and performance.
 He performs regularly across the UK with his own projects with recent performances at many of the top festivals including, Cheltenham, Glasgow, and London Jazz Festivals.

 Julian Wilkins is a conductor, organist and pianist, working throughout the UK and overseas with musical organisations including the City of Birmingham Symphony Orchestra, Birmingham Contemporary Music Group, BBC Proms Youth Choir, and the national youth choirs of Great Britain, Scotland, Wales and Northern Ireland.
 As a respected choral consultant he teaches at the University of Birmingham and for the Association of British Choral Directors.

 Andrew Kirkman sits on the Music Society committee as a senior academic in the Department of Music.
 He is Director of the Collective for Early Music Performance and Research.

 Professor Simon Halsey

-Simon Halsey occupies a unique position in classical music.
+Simon Halsey is a conductor and educator in choral music.
 He is the trusted advisor on choral singing to the world’s greatest conductors, orchestras and choruses, and also an inspirational teacher and ambassador for choral singing to amateurs of every age, ability and background.
 Making singing a central part of the world-class institutions with which he is associated, he has been instrumental in changing the level of symphonic singing across Europe.

 Brass Band Director